-- knives or weapons, alcohol, illegal drugs, and stolen items; - tobacco and cigarette papers, fireworks and pornographic images; - any article that a member of staff reasonably suspects has been, oris likely to be used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of,any person (including the student); - and any item banned by the School rules that are identified as beingitems which may be searched for.
+- · knives or weapons, alcohol, illegal drugs, and stolen items; - tobacco and cigarette papers, fireworks and pornographic images; - any article that a member of staff reasonably suspects has been, oris likely to be used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of,any person (including the student);

-The School has banned items that are reasonably believed to be likely to cause harm, be unsafe or cause disruption.
+The School has also banned items that are reasonably believed to be likely to cause harm, be unsafe or cause disruption.
 Students must not have these items in their possession on School premises or at any time when they arein the lawful charge and control of the School (for example on a School trip).